It’s the most often asked question I receive: Can I use Stevia on my diet?

 Saccharin started the whole artificial sweetener phenomenon because it was the first artificial sweetener discovered.

-In 1879, scientists at John Hopkins University stumbled upon this sweet concoction that eventually lead to Sweet’N Low, Sugar Twin, and Tab.
+In 1879, scientists at John Hopkins University stumbled upon this sweet concoction that eventually leads to Sweet’N Low, Sugar Twin, and Tab.

 Tab was introduced by Coca Cola in 1963 at the time when people were first starting to “keep tabs” on their weight.
 Yes, that is the story behind the name.